zhejianglab/CVLUE/readme.md

 ## Data Access and Citation

 The CVLUE data is freely available upon request under the CC BY-NC-ND 4.0 license.
 Please submit your request via [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfPfYq0bhjG4QRjssefrD5jM4F8obhYQG1XQxlaPlXqspFcAA/viewform?usp=sf_link).
-(Please copy the download link to a new webpage.
-Clicking the link directly will result in an error.)
+After completing the form, you will receive a download link.
+Please copy the download link to a new webpage.
+Clicking the link directly will result in an error.

 If you use the CVLUE data, please cite the following paper: